Updated: Jan 20

 Programming the best workout is something every coach aspires to do.
 If a coach says they know everything there is about programming, they shouldn't be coaching.
-All of the respected coaches I have met in this field has admitted they know nothing.
+All of the respected coaches I have met in this field have admitted they know nothing.
 I find this very accurate, as soon as I uncover one answer, another question arises.
 It can be frustrating at times, but it is how one stays sharp.
-You can dive into shin angle in a cut, heart rate variability for energy system training, or simply finding a way to motivate different people.
+You can dive into shin angles in a cut, heart rate variability for energy system training, or simply finding a way to motivate athletes with different mindsets.

 Well, enough about all of that.
 In this article, I talk about pairing mobility and/or stability work with resistance exercises.
 It is something that I have always explored and I continue to try to get better with.

 Before I begin, I want to clarify what I mean by mobility and stability.
 Mobility is a word that is thrown around and can have multiple meanings depending on who you ask.
 To me, it is the ability to move in a range of motion with control.
 Stability is the ability to maintain control and strength in a position.
 You certainly need both to move well in a safe, strong manner.
 Some may use these together, but for the purpose of this article, I will separate them.